America's Got Talent season 5

 The fifth season of American talent show competition series America's Got Talent was broadcast on NBC from June 1 to September 15, 2010.
-For this season, production staff introduced two new quarter-finals: one for Wildcards selected from the participants eliminated during auditions or their respective quarter-final, and one for acts that auditioned via YouTube, following changes in the online application process.
-Following the conclusion of the fourth season, David Hasselhoff left the program, and was replaced by Howie Mandel.
+For the season, production staff introduced two new quarter-finals: one for Wildcards selected from the participants eliminated during auditions or their respective quarter-final, and one for acts that auditioned via YouTube, following changes in the online application process.
+After the conclusion of the fourth season, David Hasselhoff left the program, and was replaced by Howie Mandel.

 The fifth season was won by soul singer Michael Grimm, with classical crossover singer Jackie Evancho finishing in second, and blacklight performaners Fighting Gravity placing third.
-During its broadcast, the season averaged around over 11 million viewers, with its season finale the most watched in the program's history with around 16.41 million viewers.
+During its broadcast, the season averaged about 11.11 million viewers, with its season finale being the most watched in the program's history with approximately 16.41 million viewers.

 Season overview

 Auditions for the fifth season's competition took place during Winter until mid-Spring 2010.
 Auditions were filmed in Dallas, Los Angeles, New York, Portland, Chicago and at the Universal Orlando Resort.
 Prior to production starting, David Hasselhoff left the show to focus on a new project, leaving a replacement needed for his role as judge.
 A week after Hasselhoff announced his departure from AGT, the network unveiled his successor as Howie Mandel, who had recently finished his fourth season as host of the American edition of Deal or No Deal (before its eight-year hiatus began that year).

-For this season, format changes included the addition of two new rounds in the quarter-finals.
+For the season, format changes included the addition of two new rounds in the quarter-finals.
 The first new round was arranged for online auditions, which in itself was modified in rules and arrangements.
 Prior to the fifth season, most online auditions were made via MySpace and did not guarantee that any submissions made would secure a place in the competition.
 However, these online applications were later changed so that applicants could submit recorded auditions on a special YouTube channel.
 Eleven acts were picked by the judges, while a twelfth would be selected by voting from online viewers, guaranteeing a place in the competition via a special quarter-final round.
 The second new round was a reformatting of the Wildcard system.
 Unlike the original format, the judges could each pick about four participants who were eliminated from the competition, either at the Vegas Verdicts stage or in the quarter-finals.
 The decision to include two new quarter-finals to the competition's schedule, meant that the number of quarter-finalists allowed to move on to the semi-finals, were reduced to around four from each quarter-final.
 The top three were voted on by the public, and the fourth was chosen by the judges from those placed fourth and fifth respectively, in the public vote.